 On April 3, 2019, the Williamson building at Arkansas Tech University was significantly damaged by a fire.
 The Williamson Building was constructed in 1940 at a cost of \$142,447.
 The University completed two additions to the Williamson Building in 2003 for \$564,305 and 2016 for \$57,334, which brings the total historical cost of the building to \$764,086.
 The accumulated depreciation remaining on the building is \$721,877, making the carrying value \$42,210.
-In addition, at June 30, 2019, the University had construction in progress cost of \$1,667,546.
+In addition, at June 30, 2020, the University had construction in progress cost of \$2,770,193.
 The construction in progress was related to the remodel of the Williamson Building in fiscal years 2019 and 2018.
 Due to a claim being held at the State Claims Commission, the University has not been able to determine the final amount of construction in progress.
-Therefore, the construction in progress amount has not been included in the historical costs of the building was closed.
+Therefore, the construction in progress amount has not been included in the historical costs of the building.
+Also, the University was unable to determine the restoration cost.
+Due to safety concerns the building was closed.
 The building, however was insured, along with all parties who were working on the building when the fire occurred.
-The University is currently working with all parties involved to determine the fire and ultimately the liable party.
+The University is currently working with all parties involved to determine the cause of the fire and ultimately the liable party.
 The cost of replacement, demolition, and insurance settlement has not been determined at this time.
-Due to the unknown amounts, an impairment loss or gain could not be determined for the fiscal year ending June 30, 2019.
+Due to the unknown amounts, an impairment loss or gain could not be determined for the fiscal year ending June 30, 2020.